ShionogiCoLtd/JP-MedSafetyClassifier/README.md

 # JP-MedSafetyClassifier

 ## Overview
-JP-MedSafetyClassifier is a BERT-based deep learning model developed for the classification of medical safety events in Japanese.
+**JP-MedSafetyClassifier** is a BERT-based deep learning model developed for the classification of medical safety events in Japanese.
 It wraps the model in a Dash web application for visualization of output results and assists in file output through user input.
+This product was developed as a joint research project between the Department of Medical Informatics, Osaka University Graduate School of Medicine and the Pharmacovigilance Department and Data Science Department, Drug Development and Regulatory Science Division & DX Promotion Division, Shionogi & Co., Ltd.

 ## Main Features
 The JP-MedSafetyClassifier can classify into three main categories: